spike014/spike014/README.md

 ✍️ I prefer Go, PHP, JS, and Python.

-🌱 I’m currently learning something about life... infra, database system, distributed architecture...
+🌱 I’m currently learning something about RN, Expo, and life... ~~infra, database system, distributed architecture...~~

 👯 I’m looking to collaborate on changing the world.